 3. Simplify everything

-Simplifying the system, also, allows us to expedite the task, accomplish more things, and gain more control of the process.
+Simplifying the system can also allow us to expedite the task, accomplish more things, and gain more control of the process.
 When I started practicing this approach, I’ve become more efficient.
 I stop rushing when there’s a new task.
-Instead, I pause for a while and think a faster method of finishing it — faster, yet right (but not overthinking).
+Instead, I pause for a while and think of a faster method — faster, yet right (but not overthinking).

 4. Be proactive